Hidden Google Analytics Tips You'll Wish You'd Known Sooner

 The box below needs to be checked to remove traffic from bots:

-To find this check box, users can go to View > Admin > View Settings.
+To find this check box, go to View > Admin > View Settings.

 Include Hostname Filter in Google Analytics

 Setting up an Include Only Hostname filter in Google Analytics allows you to exclude traffic from spam that may appear like it’s from a legitimate website, such as Facebook or Google (example below).
 To see if you’re getting spam hostname traffic, go to Audience > Technology > Network, and switch to the “Hostname” tab.
 Once you’re there, you may see if people are using a translated version of your site, a subdomain, a staging site or spam websites.
 Once you’ve removed this traffic by setting up Google Analytics filters for spam traffic, you can ensure that you’re receiving actual web visitor data.

 To know what hostnames to include in Google Analytics, look at the example from the Blue Compass website:

 Do I need to filter IP addresses out of my analytics?

 We recommend filtering out the IP address of your business and other partners you work with, such as a marketing agency, that may spend a significant amount of time on your website.
 It’s necessary to exclude these IP addresses to get a true understanding of how users are interacting with your website.
 You don’t want data from your employees to skew your website results and future marketing decisions.

 To get your IP address information, search “what is my IP address” on Google while you’re connected to the appropriate network, and they will provide you with the answer.